Stakeholder Engagement: Our Approach and System

 We also use the GRI Sustainability Reporting Standards, SASB, IIRC, ISO 26000 and other global sustainability standards; JIS Z 26000, Environmental Reporting Guidelines, Guidance for Collaborative Value Creation and other domestic standards; and checklists that consist of questions we receive from investors.
 With these, we create and implement policies for assessing our current conditions and addressing management issues.

 The results of engagement efforts are not only reported and shared within the company but also reported at relevant committees and management meetings and reflected in the decision-making process.
 KDDI values the dialogue with all our stakeholders who support us.
-We will continue to build up collaboration with our stakeholders and tackle societal issues to contribute to the development of a truly connected society
+We will continue to build up collaboration with our stakeholders and tackle societal issues to contribute to the development of a truly connected society.

 Stakeholder Correlation Diagram